yousufafroze/Image-Classifting-Web-App/README.md

 # Image-Classifting-Web-App
-Classifies images using Flask Framework with TensorFlow

-Implement Pre-process Functions
- - Normlize, One hot encoding
- - Data split in train/dev/test sets

-Build the network
- - CNN model and its cost function & optimizer

-Train the Neural Network
- - Hyper parameters
- - Train the model

- Test Model(prediction)

  **Idea**:
 - Classifies images using Flask Framework with TensorFlow

 **How**:
-- Classifies images with 68% accuracy from the CIFAR-10 dataset using a CNN built in TensorFlow
+- Classifies images with 68% accuracy from the CIFAR-10 dataset (some animals, objects etc) using a CNN built in TensorFlow
 - Deployed the model through a web application using Flask for Python

 **Summary**: